 All mail is censored and the prisoners must pay for all postage, stationary, etc. There are strict limitations on communications between prisoners.
 Talking is permitted only at prescribed times during the day.

 Fuchu Prison provides vocational training in auto mechanics, leather craft, woodworking, and ceramics, as well as supplementary education courses in Japanese.
 Foreign inmates are offered Japanese language lessons.
-Fuchu Prison maintains a library with over 5,000 books and magazines in English.
+Fuchu Prison states that it has a library with over 8,000 books and magazines in English.
 Prisoners are also allowed to receive books from their relatives and to purchase books through the prison.

 In addition to the vocational training-related work, prisoners may do assembly work for outside contractors and work in various sections of the prison plant, e.g. the prison laundry, the kitchen, etc. The inmates receive payment for their labor which they can use to order books and magazines, or buy items from the prison store.
 Any unspent money will be given to the prisoner upon release.
 All income received by the prison for the sale of goods produced by the inmates is treated as government revenue.